3.7.1. Rules for drawing territories

 Items in the “Territories” category include the buildings and structures located on them, which are designated according to their use.
 For example, the territories of educational institutions (academic buildings, dormitories, etc.), industrial zones, construction areas, beaches, etc.

-When drawing or editing “Territories”, use the techniques described in section 2.7.3.
-Simple polygonal items.
+When drawing or editing “Territories”, use the techniques described in Section 2.7.3.
+Simple contour objects.

 Follow these rules when drawing territories:

 Draw territories of organizations and institutions in cases when they are delineated from the surrounding area (by some sort of artificial or natural barrier).

 Draw polygons without including too much detail: sections of the polygon that appear straight when the map is zoomed in all the way should be drawn using two points.